jlwalkerlg/blog/content/posts/Software Development/DDD.md

 The domain model is selective about which business concepts it encapsulates, and shouldn't include every single concept of the business -- only the concepts that are relevant to the particular business problems that the software is designed to solve.

+Techniques like event storming, domain storytelling, and event modelling can help to model the domain with the help of domain experts.

 ## Building blocks

 ### Ubiquitous language